Rio de Janeiro in July: Weather, beaches and what to expect

 The weather in Rio de Janeiro in July

 July sits at the heart of Rio's dry season, though August tends to be even drier.
-Temperatures during the day sit between 22°C and 26°C (72°F–79°F), and nights can drop to 16°C–19°C (61°F–66°F), cool enough that a light jacket becomes genuinely useful, especially near the water or in higher-altitude neighborhoods like Santa Teresa.
+Temperatures during the day sit between 22°C and 26°C (72°F–79°F), and nights can drop to 16°C–19°C (61°F–66°F), cool enough that a light jacket becomes genuinely useful.

 Rain is infrequent but not impossible, particularly in the first half of the month.
 By late July the sky tends to stay clear for days at a stretch, and the air quality improves noticeably without the humidity of summer.
 If you've been to Rio in January or February, July feels like a different city.